 In online reviews, businesses evaluating cloud ERP systems have reported that Intacct’s dashboards are more difficult to use than expected based on the demos they were shown.
 This is because screens and dashboards shown during the demonstration are suggestions for the finished product rather than a standard part of the software package.
 The solution you get depends largely on the competence and experience of your implementation team, adding uncertainty.

 There are no concerns about data tables with NetSuite because it stores and shares all data in the same database.
 This makes it much easier for staff to get the data they need from the system.
 NetSuite provides self-service reporting through what it calls “Saved Searches,” and its global search bar and reminders portlet can access any information across the system—finance, supply chain, CRM, HR, and more.
-Dashboards and reports sorted by role and industry are populated with real-time data from the platform and easy for your staff to adjust to their preferences.

-Finally, Excel exports from NetSuite maintain formats and formulas so various employees can conduct ad-hoc analysis as needed.
+Finally, Excel spreadsheet exports from NetSuite maintain formats and formulas so various employees can conduct ad-hoc analysis as needed.
 There’s no simple way to do that with Intacct.

 Professional services automation